Home broadband deals in Exeter

 Comparing mobile broadband in Exeter

-There are two different types of mobile broadband technology in the UK: 3G and 4G.
+There are three different types of mobile broadband technology in the UK: 3G, 4G, and 5G.

 Our 3G mobile networks have been around for over a decade now and cover more than 90% of the population.
 4G launched several years ago and offers much improved speeds, and is widely around the country.
-4G has recently been joined by 4G, a new standard that offers faster mobile data speeds.
-4G is now offered by all the network operators - Vodafone, O2, EE and Three - with varying levels of coverage across the country.
+4G has recently been joined by 5G, a new standard that offers faster mobile data speeds.
+5G is now offered by all the network operators - Vodafone, O2, EE and Three - with varying levels of coverage across the country.

-Generally, 3G is cheaper but not as quick while 4G may be more expensive yet offer much better speeds.
-However, as 4G becomes more common this is slowly changing.
-4G prices are falling and some providers are offering it for no extra charge.
+Generally, 3G and 4G is cheaper but not as quick while 5G may be more expensive yet offer much better speeds.
+However, as 5G becomes more common this is slowly changing.
+5G prices are falling and some providers are offering it for no extra charge.

-Exeter residents have the option of both 3G and 4G mobile broadband.
+Exeter residents have the option of either 3G, 4G or 5G mobile broadband.
 3G is a good affordable choice for most users as it now offers fast speeds at a low cost.
 Typically a 3G connection will achieve around 5-10Mb, but you can easily get over 10Mb with the latest DC-HSDPA technology now offered by networks and supported by many smartphones, tablets and dongles.

 4G can go much faster, comfortably hitting 20Mb or more.
-This is the one to go for if you need the best speeds on the move, or you want an alternative to a fixed line for home broadband.
-However, 4G coverage is more limited.
-It may not be available from all networks in your area, and as you travel around the UK you’ll find it will regularly drop back to 3G.
+This is the one to go for if you need the best speeds on the move, or you want an alternative to a fixed-line for home broadband.